Uncharted

 The main games are played from a third-person perspective, with gameplay mostly revolving around combat, shooting, exploration, and puzzles, while platforming is used to navigate the environment.
 Later titles began including competitive and co-operative multiplayer game modes, stealth, and driving gameplay.
 Uncharted drew inspiration from other games, film, and additional media, and is known for featuring exotic locations.
 Several adaptations of the series have also been released, including a live-action film, board games, comics, and a novel.

-The main series received critical acclaim, with praise for the story, characters and voice acting, gameplay, and graphics, with its high production value being frequently compared to Hollywood-produced action-adventure films.
-It has also been credited by critics and publications for raising standards for single-player games, and is consistently ranked among the greatest video games.
-Uncharted has shipped over 41 million units, making it one of the best-selling video game franchises, helping the success of PlayStation during the seventh and eighth generation and elevating Naughty Dog's reputation as a developer.
+The main series received critical acclaim, with praise for the stories, characters, voice acting, gameplay, and graphics, with its high production value being frequently compared to Hollywood-produced action-adventure films, specifically the Indiana Jones series.
+It has also been credited by critics and publications for raising the standards of single-player action-adventure games, and its second and fourth numbered installments are consistently ranked among the greatest video games.
+Uncharted has sold over 41 million units, making it one of the best-selling video game franchises, helping the success of PlayStation during the seventh and eighth generation and elevating Naughty Dog's reputation as a renowned game developer.